RI-SE/smirk/docs/System Requirements Specification.md

 - **SYS-PER-REQ1: The object detection component shall identify pedestrians with an accuracy of 0.93 when they are within 50 meters.**
 - **SYS-PER-REQ2: The false negative rate of the object detection component shall not exceed 7% for pedestrians when they are within 50 meters.**
 - **SYS-PER-REQ3: The false positive rate shall not exceed 0.01% for objects detected by the radar tracking component with a TTC < 4s**
-- **SYS-PER-REQ3: In a sequence of images from a video feed any object to be detected shall not be missed in more then 1 out of 5 frames.**
+- **SYS-PER-REQ4: In a sequence of images from a video feed any object to be detected shall not be missed in more then 1 out of 5 frames.**
-- **SYS-PER-REQ4: The position of pedestrians shall be determined within 50 cm of their actual position.**
+- **SYS-PER-REQ5: The position of pedestrians shall be determined within 50 cm of their actual position.**
+- **SYS-PER-REQ6: The object detection component shall allow an inference speed of at least 10 FPS on the target platform.**

 Rationale: SMIRK adapts the performance requirements specified by Gauerhof et al. (2020) for the SMIRK ODD.
 SYS-PER-REQ1 reuses the accuracy threshold from Example 7 in AMLAS.
 SYS-PER-REQ2 and SYS-PER-REQ3 are two additional requirements inspired by Henriksson et al. (2019).